2017 Hanoi hostage crisis

 Thirty-eight Vietnamese police officers were taken hostage by villagers in Đồng Tâm commune, Mỹ Đức district, Hanoi on April 15, 2017, after police arrested four villagers without a warrant in a land dispute.
 The hostages included district People's Committee deputy chief Đặng Văn Triều, Deputy Chief of Public Security Nguyễn Thanh Tùng, district party committee propaganda chief Đặng Văn Cảnh, and two journalists.
 Two days after the initial hostage-taking, three detainees were released by the police in Hanoi; one was the main representative of the people in the land dispute, Lê Đình Kình, an 82-year-old man who was injured and hospitalized.
 In response, the villagers released 15 policemen; three more escaped.

 On April 22, the villagers released the rest of the hostages after securing concessions from the government.
 Three years later, one thousand policemen returned to the village and killed its representative.

 Disputes over land rights are common in Vietnam, and government agencies reserve the right to seize farmland for construction and investment projects.
-The crisis was a rare act of defiance in Vietnam, where anger at official corruption and land seizures simmers but is usually met with a forceful response from the police.
+The 2017 hostage crisis was a rare act of defiance in Vietnam, where anger at official corruption and land seizures simmers but is usually met with a forceful response from the police.